ShelbyPop/DeadlockBackgroundRandomizer/README.md

 ![image](https://github.com/user-attachments/assets/906869f9-430c-49f6-a08a-2ce1a85ecce7)

-You may add any videos you wish, even .mp4s, just know that there won't be any sound, until me or someone else figures out how to do this on a file-per-file basis, or to work with the script.
+You may add any folders of videos you wish, even .mp4s, just know that there won't be any sound, until me or someone else figures out how to do this on a file-per-file basis, or to work with the script.

 NOTE: Do not delete the 'ORIGINAL, DO NOT DELETE', it includes the base deadlock lobby file and is used as a backup should something fail.